 Those of you who are traveling from Europe or the Middle East will find that getting to and from the Maldives is a lot easier than traveling to the Seychelles.
 There are frequent direct flights connecting through Dubai and Abu Dhabi.
 Because of this, you’ll find that with one connection you can reach the Maldives from pretty much anywhere in Europe, Asia, or Africa.
 With an easy connection like this, you’ll save on the hassle that’s associated with long flights and numerous connections, which adds even more to the appeal of a Maldivian holiday.

-Even including a short layover, most people can get from a large airport in Europe to the Maldives airport in about 11 hours or so.
+Even with the inclusion a short layover, most people can get from a large airport in Europe to the Maldives airport in about 11 hours or so.

 From all-inclusive budget to ultra-luxury

-One of the things that make the Maldives very appealing is the variation of price points.
-Because there is a huge difference in nightly rates from the most budget friendly resort to the most extravagant, it is easier to find something that fits nicely into your proposed vacation budget.
+One of the things that does make the Maldives very appealing is the variation of price points.
+Because there is a huge difference in nightly rates from the most budget friendly resort to the most extravagant, you’ll find that it is easier to find a resort (and room) that fits nicely into your proposed vacation budget.
 The cheapest water villa resorts start at around US$300 per night, and offer a small list of activities to enjoy and participate in.
-The nicer resorts start closer to US$400 per night and go way up from there.
+The nicer resorts start closer to US$600 per night and go way up from there.
 If money is no concern, you’ll find an impressive list of top notch 5-star overwater resorts that wow in every sense of the word.

 Top photo credit: Jean-Marie Hullot on Flickr